deepin-community/qemu/docs/devel/qtest.rst

 encapsulate common tasks of device drivers, such as memory management and communicating with system buses or devices.
 Many virtual device tests use libqos instead of directly calling into libqtest.
-Libqos also offers the Qgraph API to increase each test coverage and automate QEMU command line arguments and devices setup.
-Refer to :ref:`qgraph` for Qgraph explanation and API.

 Steps to add a new QTest case are: